mendix/docs/content/en/docs/appstore/modules/document-generation.md

 ### 3.3 Running On-Premises {#run-on-premises}

-To configure the module to generate documents on your on-premises environments, you need to perform the following procedures:
+To configure the module to generate documents on your on-premises environments, you need to perform the following steps:

 1. Make sure that you have the prerequisite software installed.